Schulconnex/Schulconnex/docs/english-api-notes/data-models.md

 ## Sichtfreigabe

-This data model allows organisations to make information about a person context or group available to another organisation.
+This data model allows organisations to make information about a person context available to another organisation.
 Information provided as read-only.
 (The word „Sichtfreigabe“ means „permission for viewing.“)